Last updated on April 30th, 2019

 A few common examples of Class 3 felonies include:

 - Conspiring to Commit a Class 1 or Class 2 Felony – Unsurprisingly, conspiring to commit a serious crime is itself a serious crime.

-- Unarmed Burglary – Breaking into another’s home with the intent to commit a felony or larceny is punishable as a Class 3 felony.
-However, as above, this is only the case as long as no deadly weapon was used in the incident.
+- Unarmed Burglary – Breaking into another person’s home with the intent to commit a felony (or larceny) is punishable as a Class 3 felony.
+However, this is only the case as long as no deadly weapon was used in the incident.

 - Certain forms of Sex Trafficking and Prostitution – Engaging in the commercial sex trafficking of a minor in Virginia counts as a Class 3 felony.